MTES-MCT/ecobalyse/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
 about: A technical task
-title: "A short description of the task"
+title: A short summary of the problem the task should solve
 ---

 ## :wrench: Problem